earlephilhower/BackgroundAudio/README.md

 Pico and even with HTTPS decryption in software.
 The MP3 decoder and HTTPs encryption stack are the same in both libraries, they're just used more efficiently here.)

+## Online Documentation
+See https://earlephilhower.github.io/BackgroundAudio/ for more class information, along with all the included examples.

 ## Compatibility

 BackgroundAudio today builds and runs under [Arduino-Pico](https://github.com/earlephilhower/arduino-pico),